 For the periodic review of recommendations, the SCI is expected to develop a consistent review plan indicating items to be reviewed, proposed timeline as well as additional resources needed, if any.
 This review plan will be submitted to the GNSO Council for its information.

 For items that are submitted for review 'on request', the SCI expects to receive detailed input from the group affected by the process/operational change concerned.
 Such requests can be made by either the GNSO Council or a group chartered by the GNSO Council.
-In order to have comprehensive information on the issue available this group is requested to provide the following information, if applicable:
+In order to have comprehensive information on the issue available to the SCI, the request should provide the following information, if applicable:

 Which group do you represent?
 (E.g. Council, WG.)

-To which rules or processes implemented by the OSC or PPSC do you refer?
+To which rules or processes do you refer?

 Please outline the problems